laavis/todo/README.md

 ## Simple to-do App
-A soul sucking project that almost every developer do at some point
+A soul sucking project that almost every developer does at some point

 ## Demo
 [todo](https://laavis.github.io/todo/)